suds-community/suds/README.md

     client.set_options(soapheaders=(userid,password))
     result = client.service.addPerson(person)

-The \'\'soapheaders\'\' option may also be assigned a dictionary for those cases when optional headers are specified and users don\'t want to pass None place holders.
+The `soapheaders` option may also be assigned a dictionary for those cases when optional headers are specified and users don\'t want to pass None place holders.
 This works much like the method parameters.
 Eg: